 8. Right features

 Videos explode like no other form of content, use that to your advantage.
 Video marketing has several core platforms.
 YouTube isn’t the only option.
-Facebook, Instagram, and other social networks are also heavily promoting video content.
+Facebook, Instagram, and other social networks also heavily promote video content.

 Millennials and Gen z are the arbiters of all things viral and there is nothing like a hint of ‘wokeness’ which attracts our kind.